Skip to content

 else:

-# Intersection - agents must have ALL required capabilities
+# Must have ALL required capabilities

 candidate_agents = candidate_agents.intersection(agents_with_cap)